Build Rule

 is available on the classpath for the java_binary

-, the JAR files for any dependencies of the
+- In addition, the JAR files for any dependencies of the

 java_library

-rule are also made available to the java_binary
+rule are also made available to thejava_binary

 Required dependencies are always built first

-Buck2 guarantees that any dependencies that a rule lists that are required in
+Buck2 guarantees that any dependencies that a rule lists that are required to build that rule are built successfully before Buck2 builds the rule itself.

 apple_bundle